Kirrawee: Kirrawee Brick Pit

 In July 2010, Henroth Investments Pty Ltd, bypassed Sutherland Shire Council, lodging a new development application with the NSW Planning Department for a $220 million, nine-storey development, including nearly 500 residential units, over 13,500 square metres of retail space and 1,378 car spaces.

 The local council at the time was "strongly opposed" to the project, and the developer took it to the Planning and Assessment Commission.

 The Henroth application had 30 percent more units than the proposal refused by the Land and Environment Court in August 2009, which raised a number of concerns including the impact on retailers in Kirrawee and Sutherland, the design of the public open space, and the ecological impact.
 Local retailer Supabarn was one of many to protest strongly, particularly after the group spent $18 million to develop a supermarket site in nearby Sutherland.

 In February 2011 the brick pit area was rezoned from public open space to being mixed use.
 On 28 August 2012 the re-development of Kirrawee Brick Pit was approved.

 The Planning Assessment Commission in February 2015 approved the developer's concept plan modifications, allowing them to increase the number of apartments from 432 to 749.
 This was reported to be a blend of housing commission dwellings and general residential, but DeiCorp has stated that none of the 808 units of housing is planned to be affordable housing or public housing.

 The developer of the South Village shopping centre at the brick pit site initially sought to include childcare facilities, but this was later scrapped due to concerns about pickup issues.
 It was suggested in local media that Sutherland Library may move its main branch to the South Village shopping centre, instead of having a "technology hub" at the site, but this idea was later scrapped.

 Roadworks have been completed on the Princes Highway, Oak Road and Flora Street to improve traffic flow to ameliorate the expected impact of the South Village shopping centre on traffic in Kirrawee.
 Over 1500 jobs were expected to be created by the South Village project, with hundreds of ongoing retail positions in the shopping centre.
+A 'technology-focused library and community hub' is planned to operate in the South Village complex, and will be considered in the Sutherland Shire Council's 2023-2024 budget if approved in April 2022.

 Transport

 Kirrawee railway station is on the Cronulla line which links Sydney's southern suburbs to the CBD.
 Kirrawee is approximately 40 minutes by train to the CBD.
 Kirrawee was one of the last remaining single platform stations in Sydney.
 Duplication of the train line from Sutherland to Cronulla commenced in May 2006 and was completed in 2010.

 Parts of Kirrawee are earmarked to become part of an extension to the Princes Motorway.

 In 1940, a bus service ran from Hurstville to Kirrawee via Yowie Bay.
-Transdev NSW operates two routes via President Avenue, near Kirrawee railway station:
+U-Go Mobility operates two routes via President Avenue, near Kirrawee railway station: